Joseph J. Helble

-Joseph J. Helble is an American academic who has served as the dean of Dartmouth College's Thayer School of Engineering from 2005 to 2018, as Dartmouth's provost from 2018 to 2021, and as President of Lehigh University since 2021.
+Joseph J. Helble is an American academic.
+He has been the president of Lehigh University since 2021.
+He was previously the dean of the Thayer School of Engineering of Dartmouth College from 2009 to 2021 and the provost of Dartmouth College from 2018 to 2021.

 Early life

 Raised in North Haledon, New Jersey, Helble is a Lehigh graduate from the class of 1982.
 A student in the P.C.
-Rosin engineering school with a degree in chemical engineering, he also worked as a Gryphon.
+Rossin engineering school with a degree in chemical engineering, he also worked as a Gryphon.
 He graduated from the Massachusetts Institute of Technology in 1987 with a PhD in chemical engineering.
 He worked in the private sector for Physical Sciences, Inc., as well as working as a science policy fellow for the U.S. Environmental Protection Agency and the American Association for the Advancement of Science, as well as being named a Revelle Fellow.
 Authoring over 100 scientific papers and three books, he was also awarded the National Academy of Engineering's 2014 Bernard M. Gordon Prize for Innovation in Engineering and Technology Education.
 He also received the National Science Foundation's CAREER award in 1998.